pdohara/gitinit/contents/pages/branching.md

 Note that the branch will not show up on the `origin` server until we push it there.
 So now you make some change and your repository looks like this:

-    10a326c --- 68ca42e --- 3c07fd --- 4f7d6a (refactor)
+    10a326c --- 68ca42e --- 3c07fd --- 4f7d6a (refactoring)
                      \ (master)

 In the mean time your teammates have been working on the master branch so origin now looks like this:

     10a326c --- 68ca42e --- d17089 --- 32860a (master)

-You want to stay current with what they are doing so you fetch the changes using `git fetch`, but you are not ready to share your work so we are going to merge the changes into our refactor branch.
+You want to stay current with what they are doing so you fetch the changes using `git fetch`, but you are not ready to share your work so we are going to merge the changes into our refactoring branch.

     git merge master